Coffee after Taking Omeprazole: Pros, Cons, & How Soon to Drink.

 - It can improve your overall physical health and performance.

 - The use of caffeine may lower your risk of getting type 2 diabetes.

 - It also may reduce the risk of Alzheimer’s, dementia, and Parkinson’s disease.

 - In addition, it may reduce your risk of getting a stroke or heart disease.

 Cons of drinking coffee with a stomach disease or GERD:

-We currently lack sufficient evidence whether coffee and caffeine are good or bad for GERD.
-Your personal experimentation is the best strategy to test coffee effects.
+We currently lack sufficient evidence of whether coffee and caffeine are good or bad for GERD.
+Your experimentation is the best strategy to test coffee effects.

-However, Coffee and caffeine are linked to increased gastric acid and worsening of stomach and GERD symptoms by:
+However, coffee and caffeine are linked to increased gastric acid and worsening stomach and GERD symptoms by:

 - The increase in gastric acid production.